General Principles and Purpose

 - Microform – microfilm

-- Digital – eBooks and eAudiobooks, streaming media platforms, online databases, digital historical archives, and the library’s website and social media
+- Digital – ebooks and audiobooks, streaming media platforms, online databases, digital historical archives, and the library’s website and social media accounts

 - Special Collections:

 - Lexington Author Collection - Cary Library maintains a special collection of works by Lexington authors.
 The library strives to include at least one representative work of every Lexington author in our collection.
 Space, staff time, and budget restrict our ability to collect more comprehensively.
 Gifts of titles by Lexington authors are greatly appreciated.